miniscruff/changie/CONTRIBUTING.md

 A maintainer should review your pull request in a timely manner.

-If your work is approved it will be squash and merged so feel free to use as many commits as you want.
+If your work is approved it will be "squash and merged" so feel free to use as many commits as you need.

 [discussion]: https://github.com/miniscruff/changie/discussions